 How we're organized

-Administrative functions and services such as managing the online Make Shift Coffee Houses, website, newsletter, social media, etc. are provided by Good Group Decisions, a 2-person consulting company owned by Make Shift Coffee House founder Craig Freshley.
+Administrative functions and services such as managing the online Make Shift Coffee Houses, website, newsletter, social media, etc. are provided by Good Group Decisions, a small consulting company owned by Make Shift Coffee House founder Craig Freshley.
 Like the fiscal sponsorship arrangement, this partnership also makes good use of already-existing infrastructure to get the work done.
 Craig and Good Group Decisions have substantially subsidized the Make Shift Coffee House effort to date.
+Learn about Craig here.

 Each In-person Make Shift Coffee House is organized locally by a volunteer host committee.
 Local host responsibilities include securing a venue, providing free food and coffee, arranging live music, and local promotion.
 If fees are required for room rental, food, or musicians, such fees are paid by the local host.
 Local host volunteers also work hard to promote the event locally, set up the room and greet people as they arrive, and do all clean up.
 In many cases the local host is an institution such as a college or university.